AarohiLearns/Diabetes-Prediction-Neural-Network/README.md

 # 🏥 Diabetes Prediction Using Neural Networks

-A binary classification model to predict diabetes in patients using clinical features, built using TensorFlow and Keras.
+A binary classification model to predict diabetes in patients using clinical features, built using TensorFlow.

 ---